After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 Backup is an integral part of Cloudbox, this is what makes it so great!
 Everything related to installed applications is backed up.
 Any changes made to service files in /etc/systemd/system is also backed up.
 However, Seeding content is NOT backed up.

-Cloudbox Backup creates a .tar file of the entire `/opt` folder which is then uploaded to your Google Drive or Rsync remote.
+Cloudbox Backup creates a .tar file of the entire `/opt` folder, which includes all app databases and settings, and uploads it to your Google Drive or Rsync remote.

-Using Cloudbox Restore, this backup .tar file can restored to the same server or even a brand new server, with everything exactly as you left it at the time of backup.
-With the only thing required is the DNS setting for your domain.
+Cloudbox Restore downloads this this backup .tar file and is able to restore it the same server or even a brand new server, with everything exactly as you left it at the time of backup.
+With the only thing required is updating of the DNS settings for your domain.

-- `/opt` folder - all app databases and settings.
-This includes:
+Things that are backed-up:
   * Plex
   * Sonarr
   * Radarr